AdaCore/gnatstudio/docs/users_guide/editing.rst

   smart completion preference and build your C/C++ application with :command:`-fdump-xref`.

-  In order to use this feature, open any Ada, C or C++ file and start typing an identifier, which must be declared either in the current file (and accessible from the cursor location) or in one of the packages of the loaded project.
+  In order to use this feature, open any Ada, C, or C++ file and start typing an identifier, which must be declared either in the current file (and accessible from the cursor location) or in one of the packages of the loaded project.
 Move the cursor after the last character of the